 All of this can be confusing—but it’s important to your recovery and you don’t have to do it alone.

-Contact Our Louisville Car Accident Attorneys
+Contact Our Kentucky Car Accident Lawyer for a Free Consult

 Our attorneys and staff nurse know how to investigate complicated car accident cases.
 We are dedicated to the recovery of each and every client we represent and, if you’ve been hurt because of someone else’s negligence, then we will fight hard to get you the compensation you deserve.
 Insurance companies rarely take car accident victims seriously unless they are represented by counsel.